• Home

 How To Make Fried Chicken The Best It Can Be

-It doesn’t get any greater iconic than fried fowl in the arena of Southern meals: It’s crispy and flavorful on the out of doors, wet and juicy at the inner.
-Preparation strategies and the right spice mix could make the difference among the top and superb fried fowl, so we’ve consulted some experts to share their top recommendations in the hopes of achieving fried fowl perfection at home.
+It doesn’t get any greater iconic than fried fowl in the arena of Southern meals: It’s crispy and flavorful on the out of doors, wet and juicy on the inside.
+Preparation strategies and the right spice mix could make the difference between the top and superb fried fowl, so we’ve consulted some experts to share their top recommendations in the hopes of achieving fried fowl perfection at home.

 Start with a brine ― preferably one with a buttermilk base.